BrukerJWD/integrity2git/README.md

 ### Corrupt checkpoints

 Some checkpoints in MKS may be corrupt (e.g., a member revision is missing).
-To still be able to convert the project, one can skip checkpoints by adding it to `ignore_revisions`^
+To still be able to convert the project, one can skip checkpoints by adding it to `ignore_revisions`